 with Sergio Ocampo

-We study how the response of developing countries to economic policies —such as job guarantee programs, unemployment insurance, and micro-finance— depends on the prevalence of low-earning self-employed individuals, a characteristic feature of these economies.
+We study how the efficacy of development policies-- such as job guarantee programs, unemployment insurance, and micro-finance-- depends on the prevalence of low-earning self-employed individuals.
 To this end, we develop a new general equilibrium occupational choice model that is consistent with the behavior and composition of self-employment.
-Our model differs from previous work in the central role of unemployment risk in shaping the selection of agents into self-employment.
-Models that rely only on financial frictions are at odds with crucial features of self-employment.
-These features support the prevalence of low-productivity subsistence entrepreneurs in developing economies.
-These low-earning self-employed play a critical role in shaping policy responses.
-They are willing to take on jobs at market wages, leading to a muted response of wages to labor demand shocks as in job guarantee programs.
-Additionally, offering small unemployment benefits drives unproductive (low-earning) agents out of self-employment, increasing productivity and output.
-Finally, micro-finance exacerbates the presence of low-earning self-employed agents, reducing productivity.
+Our model differs from previous work by allowing unemployment risk to shape the selection of agents into self-employment.
+Models that rely only on financial frictions are at odds with crucial features of self-employment in developing economies.
+These features support the prevalence of subsistence entrepreneurs in developing economies, who play a critical role in shaping policy responses.
+Their willingness to accept jobs at market wages leads to a muted response of wages to labor demand shocks as in job guarantee programs.
+Additionally, offering small unemployment benefits reduces subsistence entrepreneurship, increasing productivity and output.
+In contrast, micro-finance exacerbates this phenomenon, reducing productivity.

 We study the importance of information frictions in asset markets.
 We develop a methodology to identify the extent of information frictions based on a broad class of models of trade in asset markets, which predict that these frictions affect the relationship between listed prices and selling probabilities.
 We apply our methodology to physical capital markets data, using a unique dataset on a panel of nonresidential structures listed for trade.
 We show that the patterns of prices and duration are consistent with the presence of asymmetric information.
 On the one hand, capital units that are more expensive because of their observable characteristics tend to have lower duration, as predicted by models of trading under a full information model.
 On the other hand, capital units that are expensive beyond their observable characteristics tend to have a longer duration, as predicted by models of trading under asymmetric information.
 Combining model and data, we estimate that asymmetric information can explain 21% of the +30% dispersion in price differences of units with similar observed characteristics.
 We quantify the effects of information frictions on allocations, prices, and liquidity, and show that the estimated degree of information frictions can to lead to 15% lower output due to low trading probabilities of high-quality capital.